MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 # 7: Derive analytical gradients of evolution/observation functions

 VBA is a grown-up: it can work out numerical gradients if you are too lazy to endow evolution and/or observation functions with analytical gradients.
-But let's face it: by providing these gradients, you could speed up VBA model inversions by orders of magnitude.
-This is perhaps the simplest and most efficient way of improving your code...
+But let's face it: by providing these gradients, you could speed up VBA model inversions by orders of magnitude..

 > **Tip:** VBA can help you to check whether your derivations are correct by comparing the analytical gradients with the numerical ones.
 This can be done by setting `options.checkGrads = 1`.